jgrey4296/jgdv/jgdv/_abstract/index.rst

 This module provides various abstractions for reuse, including:

-1. Protocols
+1. Protocols, in :ref:`jgdv._abstract.protocols`.
-2. Type Aliases
+2. Type Aliases, in :ref:`jgdv._abstract.types`.
-3. An import Prelude
+3. An import Prelude, in :ref:`jgdv._abstract.prelude`.

-See :ref:`jgdv._abstract` for the classes.